patrick-klien/Get_Clean_Data/README.md

 Please note that this is only half of the explanation, there will also be a Code Book (codebook.md) containing and what purpose they have.
 All variables that I use in this ReadMe file will be explained and defined there.

+Further note, this script will only work if the data is located in a directory called “data”

 ## Origin of the data

 Data for this project was supplied by the instructors of the course.